7 Linear regression with a single predictor

 Residuals are the leftover variation in the data after accounting for the model fit:

-\[\text{Data} = \text{Fit} + \text{Residual}\]
+\[ \text{Data} = \text{Fit} + \text{Residual} \]

 Each observation will have a residual, and three of the residuals for the linear model we fit for the possum data are shown in Figure 7.8.
 If an observation is above the regression line, then its residual, the vertical distance from the observation to the line, is positive.
 Observations below the line have negative residuals.
-One goal in picking the right linear model is for these residuals to be as small as possible.
+One goal in picking the right linear model is for residuals to be as small as possible.

 Figure 7.8 is almost a replica of Figure 7.6, with three points from the data highlighted.
 The observation marked by a red circle has a small, negative residual of about -1; the observation marked by a gray diamond has a large positive residual of about +7; and the observation marked by a pink triangle has a moderate negative residual of about -4.
 The size of a residual is usually discussed in terms of its absolute value.
 For example, the residual for the observation marked by a pink triangle is larger than that of the observation marked by a red circle because \(|-4|\) is larger than \(|-1|.\)